Hackura-Labs/data_pwn/CONTRIBUTING.md

 ## Questions?

-Open an issue or email: support@datapwn.com
+Open an issue or email: lab@hackura.app

 **Thank you for contributing!** 🚀